smarigowda/thecloudbootcamp/README.md

 ## Learnings

-- Prep work to learn Input Variables in Terraform
+- Input variables using `variable` block and default values